Unusual Summer Reading

 Remember when you were a kid, and you set off from the last day of school with a summer reading list?
 Pages and pages of wonderful books, asking to be read.
 Library card in hand, you happily spend lazy summer afternoons with a book in one hand and an ice cream sandwich in the other.

 Then instead of lazing on the couch watching mindless TV after work/dinner/housework, I’ll be lazing on the couch reading one classic after another.
 That’s right, I’m focusing on the classics.
-No fluffy novels about shopping or engagement rings for me!
+No fluffy novels about shopping or engagement ring for me!
 Only the truly good stuff.
-And I’m off to a great start.
+And I’m off to a great start as I want to be in the driver’s seat anyway.

 Back in March (I know, not exactly summer, but bear with me), I read T. H. White’s The Once and Future King.
 This is a book that my father read aloud to us as children.
-Except that the last time he read it aloud to me, I was three or four, and didn’t really pay attention.
+Except that the last time he read it aloud to ME, I was three or four, and didn’t really pay attention.
 So I finally reread it, and am so glad I did.
+After all, I am (more or less) a jack-of-all-trades, as you know…

 I think, truly, that reading about King Arthur’s humble beginnings back in March is what inspired my Summer of Classics.
 You can read a little of what I thought about The Once and Future King here.
 It’s a fun read, and definitely a great read-aloud for elementary schoolers (well, at least the first book)!

 Next up, Rudyard Kipling’s The Jungle Books.
 Loved.
 I can’t wait to read these aloud to Laura – and sooner rather than later.
-Each chapter is actually a stand alone story.
+Each chapter is actually a stand-alone story.
 And while most of these stories follow our friend Mowgli, none are in chronological order.
+When I’m back, I’ll have to think about efficiency and productivity, but for now, I’ll just keep reading.

 These books could truly be read to a small child, as they are filled with beautiful descriptions of the jungles of India (and the Arctic.
 And the polar ice cap.) and have great morals as to survival, manners, not talking to strangers, etc. I am left hoping to read more Kipling in the course of the Summer of Classics.

 This morning, I finished the fourth book on my list: The Scarlet Pimpernel by Baroness Orczy.
 What a fun action adventure comedy of errors!
-This was recommended by a coworker who promptly leant me her copy the next day.
-She proclaimed it to be her second favorite book, and leant me along with it her first favorite, which I will be reading next.
+This was recommended by a coworker who promptly lent me her copy the next day.
+She proclaimed it to be her second favorite book and lent me along with it her first favorite, which I will be reading next.
 Reading the description on the back cover, I was skeptical.